bmgk/PLCTIA.NetLibrary-documentation/docs/core/Symbol.md

 title: Symbol
 ---

 Symbol is base variable container.
-For minimalize amount of errors and better use of IDE features such as syntax suggesting.
+For minimize amount of errors and better use of IDE features such as syntax suggesting.
 Plc Data type is defined by generic argument.

 ``` cs
 public abstract class Symbol<TDataType> : Symbol, ISymbol<TDataType>